-There are significant assumptions and estimates required in determining the fair value of our common stock.
-Due to the absence of an active market for our common stock, the fair value of our common stock was determined in good faith by our board of directors, with the assistance and upon the recommendation of management and valuations of our common stock prepared by an unrelated third-party valuation firm, based on a number of objective and subjective factors consistent with the methodologies outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation, referred to as the AICPA Practice Aid, including:
+Prior to the completion of our public offering, there are significant assumptions and estimates required in determining the fair value of our common stock.
+Due to the absence of an active market for our common stock prior to our initial public offering and during the time period of our grants, the fair value of our common stock was determined in good faith by our board of directors, with the assistance and upon the recommendation of management and valuations of our common stock prepared by an unrelated third-party valuation firm, based on a number of objective and subjective factors consistent with the methodologies outlined in the American Institute of

+Certified Public Accountants Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation, referred to as the AICPA Practice Aid, including:

-- · contemporaneous valuations of our shares of common stock; - the prices of each of our series of preferred stock sold by us to outside investors in arm's length transactions, and the rights, preferences and privileges of each of these series of preferred stock relative to our common stock; - · our results of operations, financial position and the status of our research and development efforts; - · the composition of our management team and board of directors; - the material risks related to our business; - the market performance of publicly traded companies in the life sciences and biotechnology sectors; - the likelihood of achieving a liquidity event for the holders of our shares of common stock, such as a sale of the company or an initial public offering, given prevailing market conditions; - · the lack of marketability of our common stock; and - · external market conditions affecting the life sciences and biotechnology industry sectors.
+- · contemporaneous valuations of our shares of common stock; - the prices of each of our series of preferred stock sold by us to outside investors in arm's length transactions, and the rights, preferences and privileges of each of these series of preferred stock relative to our common stock; - our results of operations, financial position and the status of our research and development efforts; - the composition of our management team and board of directors; - · the material risks related to our business; - the market performance of publicly traded companies in the life sciences and biotechnology sectors; - the likelihood of achieving a liquidity event for the holders of our shares of common stock, such as a sale of the company or an initial public offering, given prevailing market conditions; - · the lack of marketability of our common stock; and - external market conditions affecting the life sciences and biotechnology industry sectors.

-Although it is reasonable to expect that the completion of our initial public offering will increase the value of our common stock as a result of increased liquidity and marketability and the elimination of the liquidation preferences of our convertible preferred stock, the amount of additional value cannot be measured with precision or certainty.
 If we had made different assumptions than those described below, the fair value of the underlying common stock and amount of our stock-based compensation expense, net loss and net loss per share amounts would have differed.
 Following the closing of our initial public offering, the fair value per share of our common stock for purposes of determining stock-based compensation will be the closing price of our common stock as reported on the applicable grant date.